 - Irritated gums that become swollen or bleed easily

 If you experience any of these, contact our office in Napa to schedule an appointment with Dr. Boynton or Dr. McMahon for an evaluation.

 Cost of Wisdom Teeth Removal in Napa, CA

-Dr. Boynton and the team at Napa Sonoma Oral Surgery & Dental Implants provide oral surgery care to patients at affordable rates.
+Drs.
+Boynton, McMahon, and the team at Napa Sonoma Oral Surgery & Dental Implants provide oral surgery care to patients at affordable rates.
 We are in network with several insurance plans and accept a variety of payment methods.
 Visit our Financial & Insurance Options page to learn more.

 Several things factor into the total cost of wisdom tooth removal.
 These include the number of wisdom teeth, choice of anesthesia, insurance coverage, and overall extent of surgery.
 During your first visit, we will discuss all of these factors and provide you with a cost estimate prior to treatment.
-Request your appointment with Dr. Boynton today for an evaluation of your oral health and a treatment plan custom to your needs.
+Request your appointment with Dr. Boynton or Dr. McMahon today for an evaluation of your oral health and a treatment plan custom to your needs.

 Make the Investment in Your Oral Health